 Supplements for athletic performance

-As I said in Vegan Supplements: The Basics, I highly recommend Dr. Furhman’s Multivitamin which aims to fill nutritional gaps in healthful diets and is based on cutting-edge research (I use Women’s Daily Formula + D3).
-If you’re taking a supplement such as this, but are still lethargic, here are some extras:
+As I said in Vegan Supplements: The Basics, I use Dr. Furhman’s Multivitamin which aims to fill nutritional gaps in healthful diets and is based on cutting-edge research (I use Women’s Daily Formula + D3).
+If you’re taking a supplement such as this, but are still lethargic, here are some extra supplements worth checking out.
+Disclaimer: check with your doctor before introducing a new supplement to your regime.

 B Vitamins – B vitamins are responsible for cellular energy production in the body, and are easily depleted, especially in a vegan diet.
-Although my multivitamin has me covered, I take Liquid Vitamin B12 for extra energy.
+Although my multivitamin has me covered, I take Suzy Cohen’s Mito B Complex for extra energy.

-Vitamin C – Everyone knows that Vitamin C strengthens our immune system, but it turns out that Vitamin C is also important for maintaining healthy levels of energy.
-Not consuming enough Vitamin C can lead to many health issues, including chronic fatigue.
-If I’m ever feeling run down.
-I put 1 packet of Lypo-Spheric Vitamin C in some tea.
+Vitamin C – Not only is vitamin C great for toning and strengthening our immune system, but it turns out that vitamin C is also important for maintaining healthy levels of energy.
+Not consuming enough vitamin C can lead to many health issues, including chronic fatigue.
+I’ve been using Naturelo Vitamin C, derived from Acerola cherry, which also has citrus bioflavinoids.

 Taurine – Taurine is an important amino acid that is used by the body during exercise, which is why it’s sometimes added to energy drinks.
 Although my multivitamin already has taurine in it, I usually add 1/4 tsp of taurine powder to my tea anyways.